The real war is over here…

 William S. Hart trades his Stetson for a blue policeman’s hat in this gangland drama.
 Hart is a safecracker-turned-cop who finds himself at odds with his larcenous family and targeted by a former business partner.
 But as we all know, Hart is not someone to be trifled with.

 William S. Hart is justly famous for his stern, reverential westerns but he did branch out into other genres once in a while.
 The Cradle of Courage was his take on the emerging crime genre.

 Hart plays “Square” Kelly, the best safe-cracker in San Francisco.
 He is drafted for the Great War and achieves the rank of sergeant.
-He also befriends Jack Riley (George Williams), a friendly young fellow from a family that bleeds policeman blue.
+He also befriends Jack Riley (George Williams), an amiable young fellow from a family that bleeds policeman blue.